Who needs to apply?

 - Financial services providers: We will expect Bailiwick-based contractual parties to undertake due diligence on applicants, their principals and senior officers before agreeing to act on their behalf.
 For some application types we will require submission of this due diligence with the application pack.

-Before compiling an application pack it is essential that applicants understand the method of operation of relevant local laws, regulations, rules and guidance including the Bailiwick's anti-money laundering requirements and measures for combating the financing of terrorism.
-Links to relevant legislation on the States of Guernsey Law Officers website can be found under the industry-sector applications tabs.
+Before compiling an application pack, it is essential that applicants understand the method of operation of relevant local laws, regulations, rules and guidance including the Bailiwick's anti-money laundering requirements and measures for combating the financing of terrorism.

 We do not offer legal advice.
 Applicants should take relevant professional legal advice if they are uncertain as to the application of the regulatory laws.
 Professional advice may assist applicants in relation to: